dmpstats/Workflow-Product-Retriever/README.md

 ## Documentation

 This App allows users to retrieve objects generated in other Workflows and combine them with the current input data.
-It uses MoveApps’ API functionality in creating stable HTTP links for accessing up-to-date App Products, such as artifacts and output files, facilitating data exchanges between concurrent Workflows.
+It uses MoveApps' API functionality in creating stable HTTP links for accessing up-to-date App Products, such as artifacts and output files, facilitating data exchanges between concurrent Workflows.